santidontsurf/osticket-prereqs/README.md

 <p align="center"><img alt="Screenshot 2025-06-12 at 11 29 14 AM" src="https://github.com/user-attachments/assets/42900b6c-9192-4605-bc2c-fc258acb3b36" height="80%" width="80%"/>
 </p>
 <br />
 <p>Now, osTicket has full control of all dependencies and configuration files needed.
 Travel back to the osTicket website and refresh it, then click Continue to move on with the set up process of the system.
-In this page you will create some basic information for your ticketing system, make sure not to click Install Now yet as we still net to configure the Database Settings.</p>
+In this page you will create some basic information for your ticketing system, make sure not to click "Install Now" yet as we still net to configure the Database Settings.</p>
 <p align="center"><img alt="Screenshot 2025-06-12 at 11 37 08 AM" src="https://github.com/user-attachments/assets/ce753efd-c0a0-4420-97f7-ed762529b634" height="80%" width="80%" />
 </p>
 <br />
 <p>Travel back to the “osTicket-Installation-Files” folder and install HeidiSQL by opening "HeidiSQL_12.3.0.6589_Setup".
-Hit next on everything then choose Install.
-Before you click Finish, make sure that Launch HeidiSQL is checked.</p>
+Hit next on everything then choose "Install".
+Before you click "Finish", make sure that Launch HeidiSQL is checked.</p>
 <p align="center"><img alt="Screenshot 2025-06-12 at 11 42 11 AM" src="https://github.com/user-attachments/assets/52e703aa-b436-4c8f-abef-7029db0d0843" height="80%" width="80%" />
 </p>
 <br />
-<p>Press Skip on installing the latest version, and in the new page click "New" on the bottom left.
+<p>Press "Skip" on installing the latest version, and in the new page click "New" on the bottom left.
 Then use the same password you created in configuration wizard here, in the case of this tutorial it's "root" username and password.
-Then click Open.
+Then click "Open".
 In this new tab, right-click on "Unnamed" and choose Create New->Database and name the new database "osTicket".  </p>
 <p align="center"><img alt="Screenshot 2025-06-12 at 11 49 35 AM" src="https://github.com/user-attachments/assets/18322fc5-2eaa-46b5-97be-7b9256e55d97" height="80%" width="80%" />
 </p>
 <br />
-<p>Travel back to the osTicket website and add the new information we created to the Database Settings then click Install Now.</p>
+<p>Travel back to the osTicket website and add the new information we created to the Database Settings then click "Install Now".</p>
 <p align="center"><img alt="Screenshot 2025-06-12 at 11 52 25 AM" src="https://github.com/user-attachments/assets/6c4dd7c0-1d08-48fc-a49f-a916a6e409d6" height="80%" width="80%" />
 </p>
 <br />